Aref-Akminasi/aws-developer-associate/IAM.md

 # AWS STS

-- STS Allows to grant limited and remporary access to AWS resources (up to 1 hour)
+- STS Allows to grant limited and temporary access to AWS resources (up to 1 hour)

 ## STS - APIs